vicnala/simple-digital-theremin/README.md

-# Simple digital theremin
+# Simple digital Theremin

-A simple Theremin using digital logic based on this circuit: http://freecircuitdiagram.com/2011/04/11/simple-digital-theremin
+A simple Theremin using digital logic.
+Based on this circuit http://freecircuitdiagram.com/2011/04/11/simple-digital-theremin